-I was recently researching things to see in Italy and was quite surprised with the amount of fun facts I found.
+I was recently researching things to see in Italy and was quite surprised by the number of fun facts I found.
 And I guess you’ll be surprised, too…

-There is no doubt that Italy is a very popular tourist destination, one that intrigues travellers with beautiful artistic towns, delicious cuisine and magnificent landscapes.
+There is no doubt that Italy is a very popular tourist destination, one that intrigues travelers with beautiful artistic towns, delicious cuisine, and magnificent landscapes.
 However, there are some pretty curious things you might not know about my country.

 Here’s a list of 25 fun and interesting facts that will make you want to travel to Italy right now!

 There are over 50 Unesco World Heritage sites, more than any other country in the world, with the highest number of sites being concentrated in Lombardy (source: Unesco).

 3. The submerged Christ

 There is a 2.5 mt tall statue of Jesus Christ submerged in the Mediterranean sea off the coast of San Fruttuoso, in the Italian Riviera (source: Liguria Guide).

 4. A piece of Easter Island near Rome

 Ever wanted to see the mysterious Moai statues but cannot go all the way to Easter Island?
 Come to Italy!
 There’s one in Vitorchiano, a picturesque village about 90 km from Rome (source: Welcome to Tuscia).